tenzir/tenzir/web/docs/understand/operators/transformations/unique.md

 This is because `unique` only removes *adjacent* duplicates.

-To remove *all* duplicates (including non-adjacent ones), [`sort`](sort.md) input first such that duplicate values lay adjacent to each other.
+To remove *all* duplicates (including non-adjacent ones), [`sort`](sort.md) the input first such that duplicate values lay adjacent to each other.
 Unlike deduplication via `unique`, sorting is a blocking and operation and consumes the entire input before producing outputs.